FelicePollano/Boom/README.md

 After lightmap introduction, some levels can complain about a missing dependency.
 This is due to the reasonable limitation Github imposes to file sizes.
 Just ignore this, and re-bake locally for the interested levels the Lightmaps, see screenshot below:
 ![how-to-bake](https://github.com/FelicePollano/Boom/blob/main/screenshots/Screenshot%20from%202023-01-15%2011-10-53.png?raw=true)

 For non godot developers, [godot 3.5.1](https://downloads.tuxfamily.org/godotengine/3.5.1/Godot_v3.5.1-stable_win64.exe.zip) is needed, It could possibly work with other 3.x.x versions.
+It comes with a single launchable files in both Windows and Linux and Mac systems.
+After cloning the project, just "Scan" the folder containing the clone with Godot project explorer and open or run it.